FallDownTheSystem/Activate/README.md

 # Activate
+An event/activity/hobby sharing platform built with Angular (4.0.0+) and Firebase, written in Typescript, HTML and Sass.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Roadmap
 ### 1.0.0